-You might make more frequent trips to the bathroomiStock/xefstock
+You might make more frequent trips to the bathroom

 A high-fiber, plant-based diet cleans out your intestines.
 Insoluble fiber holds more water, which can bulk up waste and help bowel movements pass more smoothly.
-(Translation: You’ll notice bigger, softer stools.)
+Translation: You’ll notice bigger, softer stools.
 “Size matters, as they say,” says Liz Applegate, PhD, director of sports nutrition at University of California, Davis.
-These are other strange pooping habits you’ve always wondered about.

 A growling stomach may mean that you’re overdoing the veggies and cutting out essential nutrients like protein in beans or whole grains.
 One cup of raw vegetables contains 25 calories, so a bulky, 300-calorie vegan meal might fill you up initially.
 But keep in mind that it doesn’t necessarily mean your body is getting the adequate nutrition it needs to sustain your energy throughout the day.
 “It’s important to pay attention to the mix of foods in your diet,” Sheth says.
 “If you have a bowl of oatmeal, add some nuts, chia seeds, cinnamon, and blueberries.
 Right there you took that bowl of cereal and made it much more nutrient dense.”
 Here are other surprising reasons you might be hungry.